R25 Training Program

 Overview and Target Audience

-The VA K-TUTOR program will provide a rich environment to excite and recruit young talent to foster innovative solutions to benefit the 40 M people in the US with kidney diseases.
-The VA K-TUTOR will be a partnership of the UVA Division of Nephrology, UVA schools of Engineering and Arts and Sciences, College of Arts and Sciences, and VA Tech School of Medicine to recruit and train undergraduate students for identifying problems in kidney research and finding novel solutions.
+The VA K-TUTOR program will provide a rich environment to excite and recruit young talent to foster innovative solutions to benefit the 40 million people in the US with kidney diseases.
+The VA K-TUTOR will be a partnership of the UVA Division of Nephrology, UVA School of Engineering and Applied Science, UVA College of Arts and Sciences, and Virginia Tech School of Engineering to recruit and train undergraduate students for identifying problems in kidney research and finding novel solutions.

-- a) A 10-week summer program aimed at identifying a clinical problem in nephrology that includes:
+- A 10-week summer program aimed at identifying a clinical problem in nephrology and that includes:

 - Introductory coursework to learn about kidneys in health and diseases

 - Daily Clinical Immersion Bootcamp to understand clinical problems associated with the care of kidney patients

 - Introduction to methodologies used in clinical and laboratory research

 - Rotations in research laboratories to identify and develop research projects